wpilibsuite/frc-docs/source/docs/software/advanced-control/trajectories/troubleshooting.rst

 .. note:: This section is designed for differential drive robots, but most of the ideas can be adapted to swerve drive or mecanum.

 Poor trajectory tracking performance can be difficult to troubleshoot.
 Although the trajectory generator and follower are intended to be easy-to-use and performant out of the box, there are situations where your robot doesn't quite end up where it should.
-The trajectory generator and followers have many knobs to tune and many moving parts, so it can be difficult to know where to start, especially because it is difficult to locate the source of the problems from the robot's general behavior.
+The trajectory generator and followers have many knobs to tune and many moving parts, so it can be difficult to know where to start, especially because it is difficult to locate the source of trajectory problems from the robot's general behavior.

 Because it can be so hard to locate the layer of the trajectory generator and followers that is misbehaving, a systematic, layer-by-layer approach is recommended for general poor tracking performance (e.g. the robot is off by few feet or more than twenty degrees).
 The below steps are listed in the order that you should do them in; it is important to follow this order so that you can isolate the effects of different steps from each other.